RomanRiesen/thesis/Thesis/thesis.md

 Version (1) has the advantage of being more reusable at the cost of being type-safe.
 It is less safe because a discrepancy between the topology definition and the runtime setting of the port types can lead to garbage data being sent to the `ReelayMonitor`.
 Also one has to ignore the warnings about ports not being connected if there are fewer input ports than the specified number as there is no documented way to parametrically specify the number of ports of a component instantiation in FPP (or XML).
 This approach will be discussed later on in \ref{genericSensor}.
 The main issue with the `ReelayStaticSensor` is that one has to create a new F' component for every kind of `PhysicalSensor` one wants to use because the connections need matching port types on both ends.
 Therefore this version requires a new type of sensor for each kind of input one wishes to monitor, but it offers compile-time safety.

 There is also the question of which component has the output port and which one has the input port.
 If the `ReelaySensor` has the input port we call it 'push based' as the component representing the physical sensor will have to invoke the port for data to travel to the `ReelaySensor`.
 On the other hand, if the port on the `ReelaySensor` is an output port that has a return value, declared in FPP along the lines of `output port get_data() -> SensorData`, then we call it pull-based as the `ReelaySensor` invokes the port to get the data.
-This differentiation is important because it determines which `schedIn` port determines the frequency of serializing the data; if the physical sensor has many more changes than we wish to forward to the monitor we can use the pull-based approach, however, if we wish to have every single change visible at the monitor we can use the push-based approach.
+If the physical sensor has many more changes than we wish to forward to the monitor we can use the pull-based approach, however, if we wish to have every single change visible at the monitor we can use the push-based approach.
 Regarding these two design decisions we have the following two-by-two matrix:

 \begin{center}
 \begin{tabular}{c|c|l}